AMDESE/sev-tool/readme.md

          $ sudo ./sevtool --ofolder ./certs --pdh_cert_export
          ```
 7. pek_cert_import
-This command imports an OCA private key from the user, runs a platform_status command to get the API major/minor used to create the certificate, runs the pek_csr to create the PEK certificate signing request, signs the PEK signing request with the OCA private key, and calls pek_cert_import to import the PEK and OCA certificates.
+     - This command imports a signed PEK CSR together with the corresponding OCA certificate.
+Import will not be successful if the platform is not self-owned at this stage.
-     - Required input args: The unencrypted OCA Private key file (.pem).
+     - Required input args:
+         - The signed PEK CSR
+         - The OCA certificate that signed the CSR (in AMD certificate format)
-     - Files read in: [oca_priv_key_file]
+     - Files read in: [signed PEK CSR] [oca_cert_file]
      - Outputs: none
      - Example
          ```sh
-         $ sudo ./sevtool --pek_cert_import [oca_priv_key_file]
-         $ sudo ./sevtool --pek_cert_import ../psp-sev-assets/oca_key_in.pem
+         $ sudo ./sevtool --pek_cert_import pek_csr.signed.cert oca.cert
          ```
 8. get_id
      - Optional input args: --ofolder [folder_path]